Trails

 • The West Shore Trail offers an alternative means of transportation and serves as an outdoor recreational outlet where users can enjoy the natural beauty and environment of Lake Tahoe.

-In June 2024, the TCPUD began reconstructing the North Shore Trail.
+The TCPUD completed the reconstruction of the North Shore Trail in November 2024.
 This segment, originally constructed between 20-40 years ago, includes approximately 2.2 miles of trail from the eastern side of Tahoe City along State Route 28 to the Dollar Point community.
+Improvements included realigning a portion of the trail for safety, corrected pavement cracking and root intrusion, and improved visibility, ADA compliance, and trail transitions.
+The reconstruction included planned and advertised detours during construction, and the trail system was signed, alerting users to areas where detours occurred.